Mortumm/mortumm.github.io/about.md

 nav_header: true
 permalink: /about/
 ---
 ## In short

 This my very own small corner in the web.
 An engineer to be, hardware enthusiast at heart.
+Mechanical keyboard fanatic.

 A problem solver with perseverance.
 A minimalist.

 Current focus is on server infrastructure and cloud solutions.
 Some software development too.